Why Is My Aquarium Filter So Loud? Easy Fixes

 Low aquarium water level causing filter splashing noise

-Trapped Air Inside the Filter
+2. Air Trapped Inside the Filter

 Trapped air inside an aquarium filter causing gurgling and rattling sounds

-A Dirty Impeller Can Cause Rattling
+3. A Dirty or Worn Impeller

 Real-Life Example